g00glen00b/dimitri.codes/content/posts/2020-04-07-creating-nodes-gatsby/index.md

 ### Using the Node API

-To be able to create new nodes, we have to use the [Node APIs](https://www.gatsbyjs.org/docs/node-apis/), and mre precisely, the [`sourceNodes` API](https://www.gatsbyjs.org/docs/node-apis/#sourceNodes).
+To be able to create new nodes, we have to use the [Node APIs](https://www.gatsbyjs.org/docs/node-apis/), and more precisely, the [`sourceNodes` API](https://www.gatsbyjs.org/docs/node-apis/#sourceNodes).
 This API, allows us to create new nodes on the fly.

 So, let's open **gatsby-node.js** and add the `sourceNodes` function: